chocolatey/choco/CONTRIBUTING.md

 #### CSharp

-- If you are using ReSharper, all of this is already in the shared resharper settings.
+These standards are enforced via the `.editorconfig` file in the repository.

-- Class names and Properties are `PascalCase` - this is nearly the only time you start with uppercase.
+- Class names and almost all members (methods, constants, fields, and properties) are `PascalCase`
+- `private` fields are `_camelCase` with an underscore prefix
 - Namespaces (and their representative folders) are lowercase.
-- Methods and functions are lowercase.
-Breaks between words in functions are typically met with an underscore (`_`, e.g. `run_actual()`).
-- Variables and parameters are `camelCase`.
+- Method parameters, local variables, and functions are `camelCase`
-- Constants are `UPPER_CASE`.
 - There are some adapters over the .NET Framework to ensure some additional functionality works and is consistent.
 Sometimes this is completely seamless that you are using these (e.g. `Console`).

 #### PowerShell